ocaml/dune/doc/tests.rst

 1. How to create the test runner
 2. How to build the test runner
 3. How to run the test runner
-4. Optionaly how to run the test runner to list partitions
+4. Optionally how to run the test runner to list partitions

 These four parameters can be specified inside the ``inline_tests.backend`` field, which accepts the following fields: